Janus (moon): Name

 Janus is named after the two-faced Roman god Janus.
 Although the name was informally proposed soon after the initial 1966 discovery, it was not officially adopted until 1983, when Epimetheus was also named.

-The Oxford English Dictionary lists the adjectival form of the moon's name as Janian.

 Orbit

 Janus's orbit is co-orbital with that of Epimetheus.
-Janus's mean orbital radius from Saturn was, as of 2006, only 50 km less than that of Epimetheus, a distance smaller than either moon's mean radius.
-In accordance with Kepler's laws of planetary motion, the closer orbit is completed more quickly.
-Because of the small difference, it is completed in only about 30 seconds less.
-Each day, the inner moon is an additional 0.25° farther around Saturn than the outer moon.
+Janus's mean orbital radius from Saturn is, as of 2006 (as shown by the green color in the picture below), only 50 km less than that of Epimetheus, a distance smaller than either moon's mean radius.

+In accordance with Kepler's laws of planetary motion, the object which is closer to Saturn completes its orbit more quickly.
+The orbit is completed only around 30 seconds more quickly, due to the small difference between the moons' distances from Saturn.
+Each day, the inner moon progresses 0.25° more around Saturn than the outer moon.
 As the inner moon catches up to the outer moon, their mutual gravitational attraction increases the inner moon's momentum and decreases that of the outer moon.
-This added momentum means that the inner moon's distance from Saturn and orbital period are increased, and the outer moon's are decreased.
-The timing and magnitude of the momentum exchange is such that the moons effectively swap orbits, never approaching closer than about 10,000 km.
-At each encounter Janus's orbital radius changes by ~20 km and Epimetheus's by ~80 km: Janus's orbit is less affected because it is four times as massive as Epimetheus.
-The exchange takes place close to every four years; the last close approaches occurred in January 2006, 2010, 2014, and 2018, 2022 and the next in 2026.
-This is the only such orbital configuration known in the Solar System.
+This added momentum causes the inner moon's distance from Saturn and its orbital period to increase while those of the outer moon are decreased.

+The timing and magnitude of the momentum exchange is such that the moons effectively swap orbits, never approaching closer than about 10,000 km to each other.
+At each encounter Janus's orbital radius changes by ~20 km and Epimetheus's by ~80 km: Janus's orbit is less affected because it is four times the mass of Epimetheus.
+The exchange of orbits takes place approximately every four years; the last close approaches occurred in January 2006, 2010, 2014, 2018, and 2022.

+This type of orbit is sometimes referred to as a horseshoe orbit, due to the shape of each moon's orbit, as seen from the perspective of the other moon.
+Some asteroids are known to have horseshoe orbits but this is the only known such orbital configuration for moons within the Solar System.

 The orbital relationship between Janus and Epimetheus can be understood in terms of the circular restricted three-body problem, as a case in which the two moons (the third body being Saturn) are similar in size to each other.

 Physical characteristics

-Janus is extensively cratered with several craters larger than 30 km, but has few linear features.
+Janus is extensively cratered with several craters larger than 30 km and has few linear features.
 Janus's surface appears to be older than Prometheus's but younger than Pandora's.

-Janus has a very low density and relatively high albedo, meaning that it is likely very icy and porous (a rubble pile).
+Janus has a very low density and relatively high albedo, meaning that it is likely icy in composition and structurally a rubble pile object.